-Bits Default Value Туре Description 31 0 R/W Reset: When this bit is set to 1, the transmitter is reset.
-The bit then automatically reverts to 0.
-This reset also sets all of the transmitter configuration registers to their default values.
-30 0 R/W Jumbo Frame Enable: When this bit is set to 1, the MAC transmitter sends frames that are greater than the specified IEEE 802.3-2008 maximum legal length.
-When this bit is 0, the MAC only sends frames up to the specified maximum.
-29 0 R/W In-band FCS Enable: When this bit is 1, the MAC transmitter expects the FCS field to be passed in by the client as described in User-Supplied FCS Passing.
-When this bit is 0, the MAC transmitter appends padding as required, computes the FCS and appends it to the frame.
-28 1 R/W Transmit Enable: When this bit is 1, the transmitter is operational.
-When it is 0, the transmitter is disabled.
-27 0 R/W VLAN Enable: When this bit is set to 1, the transmitter recognizes the transmission of VLAN tagged frames.
+Bits Default Value Туре Description 27 0 R/W VLAN Enable: When this bit is set to 1, the transmitter recognizes the transmission of VLAN tagged frames.
 26 0 R/W Half Duplex: If 1, the transmitter operates in half-duplex mode.
 25 0 R/W Interframe Gap Adjust Enable: If 1, the transmitter reads the value on the port tx_ifg_delay at the start of frame transmission and adjusts the interframe gap following the frame accordingly (see Interframe Gap Adjustment - Full-Duplex Mode Only).
 If 0, the transmitter outputs a minimum interframe gap of at least twelve clock cycles, as specified in IEEE 802.3-2008.
 24:0 N/A RO Reserved

-Table 2-29: Flow Control Configuration Word (0x40C) ------------- ---
+Table 2-31: Flow Control Configuration Word (0x40C)